LazaroDamasceno/Service-Registration-Page/README.md

 ## Introduction

-This project was made following the steps of the [video](https://www.youtube.com/watch?v=Sun4wXH88V4&t=6862s).
+This project was made following the steps of this [video](https://www.youtube.com/watch?v=Sun4wXH88V4&t=6862s).

 ## Tecnologies used